 The Goal of the premarital counseling pastor

-Christian pre-marital counseling questions should not be taken casually and the pastor in charge should understand his role in the program.
-People have said to us before that most Christian marriage counseling is not professional.
+Christian pre-marital counseling should not be taken lightly and the pastor assigned to the program must understand his role.
+People have warned us that most Christian marriage counseling is not professional.

 Your role as a pastor or as a pre-marriage counselor is to help the couple not only process the questions but also point them to Christ through God’s word.